georgepaul171/Research-Project/bpd/28May/resultsBayesianARD/README.md

 The ARD implementation uses precision parameters for each feature:
 - Feature importance is determined by 1/β (inverse of precision)
 - Higher values indicate more important features
-- The precision parameters are updated through the EM algorithm
+- The precision parameters are updated through EM algorithm

 ### Uncertainty Estimation
 - Uses analytical posterior variance for uncertainty estimates